roberiacono/riaco-was-this-helpful/README.txt

 == Changelog ==

+= 1.5.1 =
+* Added shortcode page in admin menu
+* Added option to maintain/delete data when plugin is removed

+= 1.5.0 =
+* Refactor code

 = 1.4.6 =
 * added block to gutenberg editor
 * Added button manager (text and icon) for feedback box in settings page.